 A video, in layman terms, can be defined as multiple exposures per second.
 If you record more exposures in a second, the footage seems to appear more fluid.
 This number is often referred to as frames rate or frames per second (fps).
 The majority of today’s videos are shot at 24 fps, 25 fps, 30 fps, or 60 fps.

 All these frame rates are different in terms of the picture they display.
 Some rates are better than others, depending on what exactly you are trying to capture.
-The lower rates, e.g. the 24 fps is ideal for motion picture films.
-They are popular for shooting the cinematic type of videos.
+The lower rates, e.g. the 24 fps are ideal for motion picture films.
+They are popular for shooting cinematic types of videos.
 The higher rates such as the 60 fps produce higher quality videos, and the picture displayed is similar to what the human eye sees.
 Furthermore, this is what the majority of videographers use when capturing high-speed moments which they might have to put in slow motion later on.

 2. Match the shutter with the frame rates